Theodore Bikel: Actor

 Bikel was nominated for the Drama Desk Award in 2010 for outstanding solo performance for Sholom Aleichem: Laughter Through Tears, an off-Broadway play that he also wrote.
-In 2012, Bikel played the title role in Visiting Mr. Green with the Harold Green Jewish Theatre Company in Toronto, Ontario.
+In 2012, Bikel played the title role in Visiting Mr. Green with the Harold Green Jewish Theatre Company in Toronto, Canada.
 In 2013, Bikel starred in Journey 4 Artists, a documentary that celebrates the power of music and religious diversity.

 Folk singer and composer

 In 1955, at the suggestion of Jac Holzman of Elektra Records, Bikel began recording songs, including several albums of Jewish folk songs and songs from Russia and other countries, making over 20 contemporary and folk music albums during his career.
 For those, he played acoustic guitar alone or accompanied by other musicians.
 He was able to sing in 21 different languages, including Yiddish, Hebrew, German, Russian, Hungarian, Romanian, French, medieval Spanish, Zulu, and English.
 His early albums included Israeli Folk Songs (1955) and Songs of Russian Old & New (1960).
 Bikel's live performances were issued on two albums: Bravo Bikel (1959), and Bikel on Tour (1963).

 In 1959, Bikel co-founded the Newport Folk Festival (together with Pete Seeger, Harold Leventhal, Oscar Brand, and George Wein).
 He performed a number of recorded duets with Judy Collins at various festivals and on television.
 During an interview, when asked what inspired him to become involved in organizing a folk festival, he said that music was "one of the few answers to the chaos that we have," one of the only recourses to avoid social strife, and a means of giving youth hope for a better world.

-Bikel viewed then 21-year-old Bob Dylan as one of those young performers expressing emotional and social messages through song.
+In 1962, Bikel became the first singer besides Dylan to perform "Blowin' in the Wind" in public.
+Bikel viewed the then 21-year-old Bob Dylan as one of those young performers expressing emotional and social messages through song.
 In 1963, Bikel joined Dylan, Seeger, Peter, Paul and Mary, and Joan Baez for the festival grand finale as they sang "Blowin' in the Wind" and "We Shall Overcome".
 Following the festival, Bikel, Seeger, and Dylan traveled to a planned rally in Greenwood, Mississippi, to perform Dylan's newly written song, "Only a Pawn in Their Game", about the man who murdered Medgar Evers.
 Originally, only Bikel and Seeger were scheduled to perform, but Bikel wanted Dylan to go with them.
 He told Dylan's manager, Albert Grossman, "I'll tell you what.
 Buy him a ticket.
 Don't tell him where it came from.
 Tell him it's time to go down and experience the South."